Giulio2002/Ethereum-Taxable-Token/README.md

 ### Example:

-The Taxable token a tax for each transaction, so if A transfers N tokens to B, B receive N – t(N) tokens, where t(N) è una tassa calculated usually in percentage.
+The Taxable token apply a tax to each transaction, so if A transfers N tokens to B, B receive N – t(N) tokens, where t(N) is a tax calculated usually in percentage.

 #### The purpose can be:
  * gaining using the tax
- * deflationing the token using the burning so that the token became more expensive
+ * deflationing the token using the burning so that the token become more expensive

 ## Methods